teragrid/dgrid/docs/specification/new-spec/reactors/consensus/consensus.md

-# Tendermint Consensus Reactor
+# teragrid Consensus Reactor

-Tendermint Consensus is a distributed protocol executed by validator processes to agree on the next block to be added to the Tendermint blockchain.
+teragrid Consensus is a distributed protocol executed by validator processes to agree on the next block to be added to the teragrid blockchain.
 The protocol proceeds in rounds, where each round is a try to reach agreement on the next block.
 A round starts by having a dedicated process (called proposer) suggesting to other processes what should be the next block with the `ProposalMessage`.